-A member is required to complete CCO's self-assessment process every two years as set out by CCO.
 It is highly recommended that the self-assessment is completed within 90 days from the start of a new CE cycle.
 The self-assessment questionnaire is completely confidential and will not be viewed by any committee.

 Once a member has completed the self-assessment questionnaire and has identified areas that need improvement, the member should transfer the information to the self-assessment plan of action summary sheet.
-Using this summary sheet, a member shall develop a learning plan to help guide his/her CE and professional development.
+Using this summary sheet, a member shall develop a learning plan to help guide their CE and professional development to address those items identified in the completion of the self-assessment.
+Members should be aware that those areas identified for improvement or further learning in one's self-assessment should be addressed in appropriate and applicable CE activities in the CE cycle.

 The plan of action summary sheet is a component of the member's professional portfolio and will be reviewed by a peer assessor during the peer and practice assessment to monitor compliance with the self-assessment process.
-A member may identify areas from the self-assessment questionnaire which he/she desires to strengthen and may incorporate these items into his/her CE activities.
+A member may identify areas from the self-assessment questionnaire which they desire to strengthen and may incorporate these items into their CE activities.

-Part 3: Continuing Education and Professional Development
+Part 3: Continuing Education (CE) and Professional Development